Learn Your Diabetic ABCs

 "A" Is For the A1C Test to Measure Blood Sugar

-Short for hemoglobin A1C, the A1C test is a blood test that measures how your blood sugar levels have been averaging over the past couple months.
+Short for hemoglobin A1C, the A1C test is a blood test that measures how your blood sugar levels have been averaging over the past 3 months.
 Depending on the severity of your disease, your A1C level should be checked about 3-4 times a year.
-Generally, your goal A1C should be under 7%, but goals can be tailored individually.
+Your doctor will determine an A1C goal for you.

 "B" Is For Blood Pressure

 To reduce your risk of diabetes complications, NDEP points out that the goal should be to keep your blood pressure below 140/90 mmHg, unless your doctor sets a different goal for you.

 LDL (bad) cholesterol levels should be less than 100.
 People with diabetes should also try to raise HDL (good) cholesterol to above 40 (men) and 50 (women) and lower triglyceride levels.